nicopap/datazoo/README.md

-# The Cuicui Data Zoo
+# Enter the Data Zoo

-A collection of data structures used in `cuicui_richtext`.
+A collection of data structures interesting enough to put in free range pens.
-Mostly used for dependency resolution and specialized graph traversal tasks.

-Note that this library doesn't work on 16 bits plateforms.
-If you need support, consider opening an issue.

 ## Features

+This is a collection of [multimaps], [jagged arrays], [bit sets], and combination thereof.

+Highlights:

+- A storage-agnostic `Bitset`.
+- A storage-agnostic `JaggedArray`.
+- A `PackedIntArray` similar to `bitpacking`, `bitvec` and other bitpacking rust crates.
+- A bi-directional read-only multimap: `BimultiMap`
+- [`enumset`]-keyed data structures.

+See `rustdoc` documentation for details.

+## Cargo Features

 - `enumset`: enables the [`enumset`] dependency and the `EnumBitMatrix` `EnumMultimap` data structures